 Why we picked the Yeti Hondo Base Camp Chair:

-Made by the same high-end brand that makes uber-durable coolers, the Yeti Hondo Base Camp chair is a brand-new camp chair that’s nearly impossible to break.
+Made by the same high-end brand that makes uber-durable coolers, the Yeti Hondo Base Camp chair is nearly impossible to break.
 Built to last forever, you can rest assured you’re never going to put your hand through the seat and watch fabric shred, or accidentally drop it while loading the car and dent the metal in the legs.

 The chair is constructed with top-of-the-line, premium materials — the same fabric used in climbing harnesses and the same aluminum used in mountain bikes.
 The supremely strong DoubleBarrel frame has two layers of aluminum alloy reinforcement to make it exceptionally stable without a hint of wobble.
 Put plainly, sitting in it feels like heaven.
 With Yeti’s EasyBreathe mesh and FlexGrid technology, there are virtually no pressure points digging into your seat.
 Just smooth and cushy comfort.